Bitcoin

 How to Store Bitcoin in NZ

-Bitcoin are stored in Bitcoin wallets – which are free to set up, use and operate, and you can set up as many bitcoin wallets as you like.
+– which are free to set up, use and operate, and you can set up as many bitcoin wallets as you like.
 Best of all, you don’t have to ask anyone for permission to use it, to send and receive payments in Bitcoin (BTC).

 Until today, you would’ve been accustomed to accessing your various online accounts and services by using your email address and password.
-In the world of crypto, wallet access and ownership is instead represented by something called a public and private key pair.
+In the world of crypto, wallet access and ownership is instead represented by something called apublic and private key pair.

 What is Bitcoin Mining in NZ?

-Bitcoin mining refers to the computational process of validating and adding transactions to Bitcoin’s Blockchain.
+refers to the computational process of validating and adding transactions to Bitcoin’s Blockchain.
 Miners use specialized hardware to solve complex mathematical equations and compete with each other to add a block of transactions to the blockchain.

 Upon successfully adding a block, the miner is awarded newly created bitcoins along with transaction fees from the transactions incorporated in the block.
 This process is known as proof-of-work and is essential to ensuring the security and reliability of the BTC network.